ministryofjustice/analytics-platform-helm-charts/README.md

 This repository contains the source YAML for our Helm charts.

-It also contains the packaged Helm charts via our Helm repository: http://moj-analytics-helm-repo.s3-website-eu-west-1.amazonaws.com/
+Commits to the master branch of this repository will trigger a Concourse CI pipeline which updates the packaged Helm charts and index in our Helm repository: http://moj-analytics-helm-repo.s3-website-eu-west-1.amazonaws.com/

-The chart packages and the Helm repo index are automatically updated on commits to the master branch.

 You can install these charts by adding the repo to your helm client, eg: